ibm-cloud-architecture/tabular-terraform/README.md

 ## Usage

-Recommend to design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).

 1. Copy sample files from provided json, ods, xlsx, or yaml folder to your data folder.

 2. Customize sample files according to your design.